phalcon/cphalcon/README.md

 Phalcon PHP is written in C with platform independence in mind.
 As a result, Phalcon PHP is available on Microsoft Windows, GNU/Linux, Mac OS X, You can either download a binary package for the system of your choice or build it from sources.
 ### Windows

-For use phalcon on windows you only should to download a DLL library.
+For use phalcon on windows you only should to download a DLL library (http://phalconphp.com/downloads).
 Edit your php.ini file and then add:

      extension=php_phalcon.dll

 Finally restart your webserver.
-You can download DLL for Windows from http://phalconphp.com/downloads

-### GNU/Linux
+### Linux/Unix/Mac

-On GNU/Linux platform you can easily compile and install the extension from source code.
+On a Unix based platform you can easily compile and install the extension from source code.

 #### Requirements
 We need some packages previously installed.